 More poll misery for Germany's Merkel

-One in five Germans wants embattled Chancellor Angela Merkel to resign and call new elections, and 86 percent are unhappy with her government, new polls showed Wednesday.
+One in five Germans wants embattled Chancellor Angela Merkel to resign and call new elections, with only eight percent saying things can go on as they are, a new poll showed Wednesday.

-The Forsa survey commissioned by Stern magazine indicated 20 percent want Merkel to throw in the towel following a torrid eight months since winning a second term in September at the head of a new-look coalition.
+The Forsa survey commissioned by Stern magazine showed 20 percent of those polled want Merkel to throw in the towel following a torrid eight months since winning a second term in September at the head of a new-look coalition.

-She has also come under fire for unveiling more than 80 billion euros (100 billion dollars) worth of spending cuts last week without raising taxes for top earners, a move that prompting angry street protests last Saturday.
+She has also come under fire for more than 80 billion euros (100 billion dollars) worth of spending cuts unveiled last week for not raising taxes for top earners, prompting angry street protests last Saturday.